jmagaram/GroceryList/README.md

-# Getting Started with Create React App
+# Grocery List

+This is a grocery list built using React and AWS Amplify.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).